rl-institut/spice_ev/doc/source/simulating_with_spiceev.rst

 **External load**

-File type: CSV
+File type: csv

-Needs one column with the drawn energy in kWh (can have more columns, but only one is relevant).
+Needs one column with the drawn power in kW (can have more columns, but only one is relevant).
 The file is read line-by-line, with events starting at start_time and updating every interval (configurable).

 **Feed-in**

-File type: CSV
+File type: csv

-Needs one column with the energy produced in kWh (can have more columns, but only one is relevant).
+Needs one column with the power generation kW (can have more columns, but only one is relevant).
 The file is read line-by-line, with events starting at start_time and updating every interval (configurable).

 **Energy price**

-File type: CSV
+File type: csv

 Needs one column with the energy price in ct/kWh (can have more columns, but only one is relevant).
 The file is read line-by-line, with events starting at start_time and updating every interval (configurable).
 Can be created with generate_energy_price.py.